Passion Fruit Tea Starbucks Copycat Recipe

 I would have to say that Passion Fruit is one of my favorite drinks at Starbucks and it’s really pushed me to experiment with these types of drinks at home.

-If you are wondering what Starbucks drinks you can make at home there are quite a few and we’ll be sharing more of these Starbucks copycat recipes soon!
+If you are wondering what Starbucks drinks you can make at home there are quite a few!
+Here are a few of my other Starbucks copycat recipes:

-Where to buy Passion Fruit Tea and the ingredients to make your own?
+Where to buy Passion Fruit Tea and the ingredients to make your homemade version of this Starbucks favorite drink?

 Obviously, you can purchase the Starbucks Passion Fruit Tea drink at any Starbucks (you can also ask for variations of it, did you know that!?) but you will find the ingredients for making your own Passion Tea at almost any grocery store.
 We’ve even had luck finding all ingredients at the Dollar Store, because the cheaper we can make these – the better!